What is working capital

 There are also instances where customers default on their debts and you may not be able to bring in the accounts receivable that you had planned on.
 Changes to markets may also mean that your inventory is subsequently valued at less than you purchased it for.
 This reduces its value and creates a discrepancy with the balance sheet.

-If your business is struggling to pay its debts, whether this be due to an increase in the liabilities or a decrease in the asserts, you may need working capital finance.
+If your practice is struggling to pay its debts, whether this be due to an increase in the liabilities or a decrease in the asserts, you may need working capital finance.

 When you will need Working Capital Finance

-Working capital finance loans are those loans taken out by a business to cover short-term expenses.
+Working capital finance loans are those loans taken out by any business including dental practices to cover short-term expenses.
 They are not taken out to cover purchases of long-term assets or investments such as property.
 Businesses apply for working capital finance loans when their current assets and cash flow cannot cover necessary short-term payments.

 For instance, a business may take out a short-term working capital loan to cover expenses such as payroll, tax payments, interest payments or inventory purchases.

-In a perfect world, businesses would use their own liquid cash or cash equivalents to cover these expenses.
+In a perfect world, all businesses and dental practices would use their own liquid cash or cash equivalents to cover these expenses.
 However, if a business has a weak cash flow or insufficient working capital in the form of current assets, they may choose to borrow the money to make payments in the form of working capital finance.

 Alternatively, businesses may not wish to relinquish any of their current assets to pay liabilities and may prefer to borrow money to do so.